 Verbose is certainly fine, but sometimes you need more. libcurl also offers a trace callback that in addition to showing you all the stuff the verbose mode does, it also passes on all data sent and received so that your application gets a full trace of everything.

-The sent and received data passed to the trace callback is given to the callback in its unencrypted form, which can be very handy when working with TLS or SSH based protocols when capturing the data off the network for debugging isn't very practical.
+The sent and received data passed to the trace callback is given to the callback in its unencrypted form, which can be handy when working with TLS or SSH based protocols when capturing the data off the network for debugging is not practical.

 When you set the